sufiyanghori/Python-Asymmetric-JWT-Signing-using-AWS-KMS/README.md

-# Asymmetric JWT Signing with AWS KMS using Python
+# JWT Signing with Asymmetric AWS KMS key in Python